crackalamoo/bardgpt/README.md

     * `--load`: a flag to load a pretrained model in the `saved_models` folder rather than training a new model from scratch.
     * `--epochs`: number of epochs to train for.
 Default: `10`.
     * `--batch-size`: batch size for training and validation.
 Default: `256`.
-    * `--warmup-steps`: number of initial steps during which the learning rate increase from zero before it begins to decrease.
+    * `--warmup-steps`: number of initial steps during which the learning rate increases from zero before it begins to decrease.
     * `--embed-dim`: vector size of embeddings.
 Not used for n-gram model.
 Default: `512`.
     * `--transformer-layers`: number of layers used in the transformer.
 Not used for n-gram model.
 Default: `8`.
     * `--transformer-heads`: number of attention heads used in the transformer.
 Not used for n-gram model.
 Default: `4`.